 COLLEGE OF MEDICINE

 The University of the Philippines College of Medicine (UPCM) is located at 547 Pedro Gil (formerly Herran) St., Ermita, Manila.
-The Calderon Hall houses the Dean’s Office, Administrative Offices and the Departments of Pathology and Anatomy.
-The Departments of Biochemistry, Physiology and Pharmacology are located in Salcedo Hall.
-The Maria Paz Mendoza Bldg. houses the Multidisciplinary Laboratory (MDL), the Computer Center and small classrooms.
-The offices, teaching and research facilities of the clinical departments are in the Philippine General Hospital.
+The Calderon Building houses the Dean’s Office, Administrative Offices and the Departments of Pathology and Anatomy.
+The Departments of Biochemistry, Physiology and Pharmacology are located in the Salcedo Building.
+The Maria Paz Mendoza Bldg. houses the Multidisciplinary Laboratory (MDL), the Computer Center and several classrooms.
+The offices, teaching and research facilities of the clinical departments are in the Philippine General Hos-pital (PGH).

-Two lecture rooms in the Basic Science Lecture Building, in addition to the UP Medicine Class 1963 lecture room, Arturo Garcia Lecture Room, UP Medicine Class 1972 Theater and Buenafe Hall provide ample facilities for lectures.
+The UP Medicine Class 1963 Lecture Room, Arturo Garcia Lecture Room, UP Medicine Class 1972 Theater and Buenafe Auditorium provide ample facilities for lectures.
 Laboratory work is performed in the MDL and student laboratories of each department.
 A computer laboratory in Human Anatomy has recently been opened and donated by UP Medicine Class 1974.
-The Clinical Skills Laboratory, a project of UP Medicine Class 1980, is located at the third floor.
+The Clinical Skills Laboratory, a project of UP Medicine Class 1980 , is located at the third floor.

-There are two points of entry into the INTARMED Program.
-Forty students are accepted in LU I as direct entrants.
-They are joined by 120 students (with a baccalaureate degree) who are accepted in LU III as lateral entrants.
+Forty students are accepted into the Intarmed Program through LU I as direct entrants.
+They are joined by 140 students (with a baccalaureate degree) who are accepted in LU III as lateral entrants.

-An organ system integrated (OSI) curriculum has been implemented since Academic Year 2004-2005 starting with LU III.
+The UPCM has adopted an Organ System Integrated (OSI) curriculum since Academic Year 2004-2005 starting with LU III.
 The OSI curriculum involves the horizontal and vertical integration of courses of the traditional medical curriculum into coherent learning units.
 Each unit revolves around a meaningful theme corresponding to each year level as follows: